LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-documentation.md

 ##### Priority {#detourcontext-priority}
 `int Priority`
-The priority for this hook.
+The priority for hooks set when the DetourContext is active.
 Range: `int.MinValue` to `int.MaxValue`.
 Default value: `0`.
 Hooks/ILHooks with a higher priority will run earlier than other Hooks/ILHooks for the same method they are patching.

 ## MonoMod.Cil {#monomod-cil}
 **Official Documentation:** [MonoMod.Cil](https://monomod.dev/api/MonoMod.Cil.html)